yrevocnu/yrevocnu.github.io/_posts/2019-07-20-thoughts-on-reality.md

 ---
 layout: post
-title:  Relational Models of Reality & the Self
+title:  Relational Models of Reality and the Self
 date:   2019-07-20 13:02:13 -0400
 categories: media
 tags: event-2